What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 The key sleep feature is a timer with gradual fade-out — not an abrupt cut.
 Sudden silence at 2am, when sound therapy stops, can wake you and immediately surface the tinnitus that had been masked.
 A gradual fade over several minutes lets you drift off without the jarring contrast.
 Equally important: the app must continue playing through sleep without the screen needing to stay on.

-What to look for: configurable sleep timer with gradual fade-out duration.
+What to look for: configurable sleep timer with gradual fade-out.
 Background play that works with screen locked.
 Option for all-night playback at low volume.

 Watch for: timers that cut audio abruptly rather than fading.
 Apps that require the screen to stay on to continue playing.